GeorgeWebDevCy/divi-accordion-speed-adjuster/readme.txt

 License: GPLv2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

- A plugin that allows you to remove the Amination of the Divi Theme Accordion Module
+ A plugin that allows you to remove the Amination of the Divi Theme Toggle and Accordion Module

-GN Accordion Animation Disabler is a simple plugin that allows you to remove the animation from the Divi Theme Accordion Module.
-This can be useful if you want to speed up the loading time of your website or if you prefer a static display of your accordion content.
+GN Accordion Animation Disabler is a simple plugin that allows you to remove the animation from the Divi Theme Toggle & Accordion Module.

 == Installation ==

-1. Upload the `gn-accordion-speed-adjuster` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the `gn-accordion-animation-disabler` folder to the `/wp-content/plugins/` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Let the magic happen

 == Frequently Asked Questions ==

-= Can I re-enable the accordion animation if I change my mind? =
+= Can I re-enable the togglr and accordion animation if I change my mind? =

-Yes, you can re-enable the accordion animation by deactivating the plugin or by removing the custom CSS rule added in step 3 above.
+Yes, you can re-enable the toogle and accordion animation by deactivating the plugin

 = Is this plugin compatible with the latest version of WordPress and Divi? =